-Lung or breath sounds are the noises a person makes as they breathe in and out.
-These sounds include regular breathing, but wheezing or crackling can also occur.
-A doctor may listen to an individual’s lungs to check for underlying health problems.
+Lung sounds are the noises a person makes as they breathe in and out.
+These sounds include regular breathing, but wheezing, crackling, stridor, and other sounds can also occur.

 An individual’s respiratory system comprises many parts, including:

 - the lungs

 - the airways, such as the trachea and bronchial tubes